kongmunist/mywebsite/pages/projects/bigheadcandle.md

 # What now?
-Casting the face was just a trial run, and I still need to tackle the challenge of casting the whole-head.
+Casting the face was just a trial run, and I still need to tackle the challenge of casting my whole head.
 Due to the difficulty of de-molding the face, I decided not to try to cast the whole head using the same process.
 Instead, I 3D printed a full head positive and bought a bunch of silicone so I could make a proper, stretchy negative.
 This time I'll also use proper mold release.

 {{ add_pic("bigheadcandle/fullheadprint.jpg", "Full head 3D print") }}